Rufshod/Rufshod/README.md

 With AI and ML I hope be able to tackle complex problems and create innovative solutions.
 As a student, I am always seeking to expand my knowledge and skills.

-:man_technologist: I’m currently working on: Linear Regression using Sci-kit Learn.<br>:mechanical_arm: I’m currently learning:             Machine Learning<br>💬 Ask me about:                           Cooking, Fermentation or AI.
+:man_technologist: I’m currently working on: Recommender with KNN and Disease prediction<br>:mechanical_arm: I’m currently learning:             Machine Learning<br>💬 Ask me about:                           Cooking, Fermentation or AI.

 ## 🌐 Socials: